French Royal Army: Louis XV's reign

 Louis XV, the great-grandson of Louis XIV, was the only direct heir alive when the elderly king died in 1715.
 His reign was much more peaceful than his great-grandfather's, although three major wars occurred.
 First was the War of the Polish Succession of 1733.
-The second, the War of the Austrian Succession, began when Maria Theresa was crowned Holy Roman Empress in 1740.
-Her father had appointed her as his heir, and other European countries agreed to respect his wishes.
-However, the new Prussian king, Frederick II, ignored the agreement, known as the Pragmatic Sanction, and annexed Habsburg-held lands within the Empire.
+The second, the War of the Austrian Succession, began when Maria Theresa inherited the Habsburg monarchy in 1740.
+Her father Charles VI, Holy Roman Emperor had appointed her as his heir, and other European countries agreed to respect his wishes.
+However, the new Prussian king, Frederick II, ignored the agreement, known as the Pragmatic Sanction, and annexed Habsburg Silesia.

 Britain allied itself with Maria Theresa, while Louis XV forged an alliance with Frederick.
 Louis provided military support in the form of detachments from France's Irish Brigade, in support of Charles Edward Stuart during the Jacobite rising of 1745.
 The Pragmatic Allies initially defeated the French in the Battle of Dettingen in 1743 but the battle had little effect on the wider war and has been described as "a happy escape, rather than a great victory".
 A series of French victories (including Marshal de Saxe's great triumph at Fontenoy in 1745) made the French conquest of much of the Austrian Netherlands possible; however, this territory was returned to Austria at the end of the war.

 The situation after the war was almost the same as before, but it set the stage for the Seven Years' War, which officially began in 1756, when Prussia and Austria again went to war.
 This time, however, France and Austria were allied and Britain and Prussia formed an alliance.
 French forces were defeated at the Battle of Rossbach in 1757.
 At the same time as the fighting in Europe, raiding parties composed of French-Canadian militiamen and Indians attacked English settlements in North America.
 This war, known as the French and Indian War, was the last of four wars that occurred in North America at the same time as a European conflict.
 However, by 1759, the British had gone onto the offensive in America and captured Quebec, the French colonial capital.

 Fighting also occurred on the Indian subcontinent during Louis XV's reign.
 During the War of the Austrian Succession, French troops captured several settlements in India, but its allies were defeated by British troops in 1756.
 On the whole, the Seven Years' War went badly for the French, who were forced to sign an unfavorable treaty in 1763.